s3rikbaeva/Activ-monitoring/README.md

 Help developers discover the problem in time, evaluate it, give them the opportunity to suggest a solution, and avoid costly fixes without losing their way.
 As a result, the main goal is to develop the project in a <b>fixed time</b>, at a price and with a given <b>functionality</b> and <b>quality</b>.

 We offer the following solutions:
-* Correct calculation of time and effort for each project.
+* Correct calculation of time and effort for each project. :memo:
 * Monitoring the performance of each employee of your company :speech_balloon:
 * During the quarantine, many of the company's employees work from home, so our web app is up-to-date. :mask: